gtheler/2021-presentation/README.md

 ## Conclusions

+ - Partially working
+ - Should be released as v1.0 in the PhD
+ - A lot \todo
- EXTENSIBILITY
+ - EXTENSIBILITY
    - transient kinetics pcamusso
    - heat eze?
    - misc, other problems rvignolo
    - epellegrino, waspy
+   - build a community!

  - every feature is there becasue there was at least one need from an actual project

 ## \todo